-(B)The Secretary, at her discretion, may set the petition for hearing under CRS 1973, 244-105, as amended, upon due notice to petitioner, for the purpose of obtaining additional facts or information or to determine the truth of any facts set forth in the petition or to hear oral argument on the petition.
+1.4.2 The Secretary, at their discretion, may set the petition for hearing under section 24-4-105, C.R.S., upon due notice to petitioner, for the purpose of obtaining additional facts or information or to determine the truth of any facts set forth in the petition or to hear oral argument on the petition.
 The notice to the petitioner setting the hearing shall set forth, to the extent known, the factual or other matters into which the Secretary intends to inquire.
 The petitioner shall have the burden of proving all of the facts stated in the petition, all of the facts necessary to show the nature of the controversy or uncertainty, the manner in which the statute, rule or order in question applies or potentially applies to the petitioner and any other facts the petitioner desires the Secretary to consider.

-1.5 Parties and Intervention: the parties to any proceeding pursuant to this rule shall be the Secretary and the petitioner.
+1.5 Parties and intervention.
+The parties to any proceeding pursuant to this rule shall be the Secretary and the petitioner.
 Any other person may seek leave of the Secretary to intervene in the proceedings.
 Leave to intervene will be granted at the sole discretion of the Secretary.
-A petition to intervene shall set forth the same information as required by rule 1.3.
+A petition to intervene shall set forth the same information as required by Rule 1.3.
 Any reference to a "petitioner" in this rule also refers to any person who has been granted leave to intervene by the Secretary.

-1.6 Final agency action: any declaratory order or other order disposing of a petition pursuant to this rule shall constitute agency action subject to Judicial review pursuant to CRS 24-4-106(2).
+1.6 Final agency action.
+Any declaratory order or other order disposing of a petition pursuant to this rule shall constitute agency action subject to Judicial review pursuant to section 24-4-106(2), C.R.S.

 Repeal of Rule 1.7:

-1.7 Effective date: these rules were adopted as emergency rules on July 9, 1991 and as permanent rules on November 6, 1991, effective January 1, 1992.

 Amendments to Rule 2 concerning grammatical changes:

 Rule 2.
-Seal of the state
+Seal of the State

-2.1 State Seal.
+2.1 State seal.
 In accordance with section 24-80-901, C.R.S., the seal of the state shall be two and one-half inches in diameter.

 New Rule 3 concerning the general procedural rules for administrative hearings under the purview of the Secretary of State.
 These rules are inspired by the Rule 24 of 8 CCR 1505-6 (Campaign and Political Finance Rules) and also standardize the administrative hearing process for complaints and requests for hearings submitted to the divisions of the office of the Secretary of State: